ElaineYChu/mcp_s-age_pipeline/README.md

 docker build -t michaelholtonprice/mcp_s-age_pipeline .
 ```

-This will create a Linux image (Ubuntu 20.04), install R, install necessary dependencies, copy data and script files into the Docker image, and install R using the script install_yada.R that is part of this repository.
+This will create a Linux image (Ubuntu 20.04), install R, install necessary dependencies, copy data and script files into the Docker image, and install R using the script install_yada.R that is part of this repository (specifically, commit b16034db9d81e59642ffda029ade8f91df669846 of yada is installed).

 Fourth, start a Docker container with the following command: